 In contrast, in other states, gambling at work resides in very gray legal area.
 In Colorado, for example, most gambling is illegal but betting pools in the office are an exception to the definition of illegal gambling so long as the pool is “incidental to a bona fide social relationship.”
 Other states such as Virginia have similar social gambling exceptions but it is unclear whether this would apply to the office betting pool.
 Employers would be wise to look into their respective state gambling laws before blessing any office betting pool.

 Ultimately, the proliferation of online betting and illegal gambling dwarfs the small office betting pools, and it is unlikely that employers or employees would face any trouble with the law.
 While it is not categorically illegal for employers to host a fantasy sports contest in the office, they should be very careful in doing so especially when money is involved.
 Employers shouldn’t host a fantasy football league in which employees must pay-to-play.
-Employer can, however, host office leagues at no cost to employees and provide their own prizes for the winners to help promote friendly competition in the workplace.
+Employers can, however, host office leagues at no cost to employees and provide their own prizes for the winners to help promote friendly competition in the workplace.

 If employees independently run office pools, the employer should consider implementing a company gambling policy that: